rcmjr/wyndsor/README.md

 <p align="center">
     <a href="https://wyndsor.io/" target="\_blank"><img width="250" src="https://wyndsor.io/assets/Asset%207.png"></a><br><br>
     <h3>A snazzy SASS composer, and the easiest way to write responsive dry CSS.</h3>
-    <h4>Wyndsor was made by a ux/ui designer unhappy with the bloat and/or obscurity of most css frameworks.
-Wyndsor aims to provide a scalable approach to front-end development and enable front-end developers to easily write through a bare minimum vernacular.<br><br>Through the power of sass maps, media query consolidation, and the easiest declarations - ever - to code breakpoints, selector aliases, inline mixins, (and more) can rapidly get you from prototype to prod.</h4>
+    <h4>Wyndsor was made by a designer unhappy with most css frameworks.
+It aims to provide a scalable approach to front-end development, enabling developers to easily write css or build their own framework using a minimal vernacular.<br><br>Through the power of sass maps, media query consolidation, and the easiest declarations - ever - to code breakpoints, selector aliases, inline mixins, (and more), wyndsor can rapidly get you from prototype to prod.</h4><br>
+    <p>For ideas, feature requests, bugs or any other conversation:
+    <a href="https://github.com/rcmjr/wyndsor/issues">Discuss wyndsor on Github</a>.
 </p>
 <hr>

-> NOTE: *Wyndsor is in beta.* There are a few kinks being worked out, and being very much a young collection of code, please submit any additional bugs you find or ideas for what features/mixins should be integrated into wyndsor.
+> NOTE: *Wyndsor is in beta.* There are a kinks being worked out, and being very much a young collection of code, please submit any additional bugs you find or ideas for what features/mixins should be integrated into wyndsor.

 ## TOC
 1. Installation